The Vermont Statutes Online

 3. “Commission” means the Tri-State Lotto Commission created and established by this Compact.

-4. “Concurrent legislation” means legislation enacted by one of the party states which is concurred in by the other party states in the form of enactments having like effect.
+4. “Concurrent legislation” means legislation enacted by one of the party states that is concurred in by the other party states in the form of enactments having like effect.

 5. “Lotto” means a game of lotto as prescribed by the Commission.
 (Added 1985, No. 28, § 2; amended 2007, No. 65, § 297.)